Reviews You Can Rely On

 The Espro P3 has some impressive features for a simple glass press.
 First off, the glass carafe is housed in durable plastic with a beefy handle.
 A plastic latch is set into the glass, which keeps the carafe from sliding out when you pour.
 The durable plastic lid firmly holds a metal rod that connects to Espro's patented double micro mesh filter basket system.
 This press is super easy to use and presses so smoothly that it'll send shivers of satisfaction down your spine.
 This is due largely to the silicone gasket around the filter baskets that squeegees the glass clean all the way down.
 Due to the filter design, this press produced one of the cleanest cups of coffee out of all the competition.

 If you prefer more oils or body in your cup, the supreme filtration of the P3 can be a detriment.
-We found it to be true that this press won't leave sludge behind, but it also removes some of the carbohydrates and acids that enhance flavor profiles, as well as about 8 ounces of liquid that get trapped under the filters (you can get it out if you pump the filter back and forth as you pour).
-Furthermore, the carafe is not insulated, so you need to either drink quickly or find some means of warming up your cup if you like it hot.
+We found during our tests this press won't leave sludge behind, but it also removes some of the carbohydrates and acids that enhance flavor profiles, as well as about 8 ounces of liquid that get trapped under the filters (you can get it out if you pump the filter back and forth as you pour).
+The carafe also lacks insulation, so you need to either drink quickly or find some means of warming up your cup if you like it hot.
+For improved insulation and a richer flavor profile in your brew, consider the similarly priced Secura Stainless Steel or the pricer yet more stylish Poliviar Double Wall.
 But if your mission is enhanced filtration and you don't mind draining your carafe more quickly, the P3 is a press you should seriously consider.
-For improved insulation and a richer flavor profile in your brew, consider the similarly priced stainless steel press from Secura or the pricer yet more stylish Double Wall by Poliviar.

 french press - espro p3 filled to the "minimum" fill line. graduated marks help you...